preswood/SevenA520/README.md

+### Notice: Starting August 2025 this project has been renamed from SevenA520 to Seven500.
-# SEVENA520 PROJECT - RUN WINDOWS 7 ON A520
+# SEVEN500 - Running Windows 7 on A520, B550 and X570
 ## 1 - CHECK IF YOUR HARDWARE IS SUPPORTED
 ### AMD/ATI Graphics (Radeon)
 Before you try and install Windows 7 on your A520 system please make sure your hardware is compatible, specifically your GPU or iGPU: